isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2142.md

 ---
-title: Manure Treatment System
+title: A treatment system that results in a final product which is germ-free and allows an easy control of exhaust air and odour, e.g. Aerobic/ Anaerobic fermentation system/ composting system
 permalink: /productivity-solutions-grant/solutionrepo/solution2142
 ---

 ### Description

-A treatment system that results in a final product which is germ-free and allows an easy control of exhaust air and odour, e.g. Aerobic/ Anaerobic fermentation system/ composting system

 ### Details of Solution